Is milk good for you? Dairy products protect against diabetes and blood pressure - breaking latest news - Breaking Latest News

-Moderate consumption of milk and dairy products, especially yogurt and low-fat products, reduces the risk of getting type 2 diabetes.
-S (with caution) even for the intolerant (the real ones)

-Diabetes is also prevented at the table, by consuming adequate quantities of milk and dairy products and instead reducing red and processed meats: this was demonstrated by an Italian research from the Federico II University of Naples for which numerous revisions of previous studies were analysed, according to which dairy products are rich in nutrients that can positively influence glucose metabolism.
+Diabetes is also prevented at the table, by consuming adequate amounts of milk and dairy products and reducing red and processed meat instead: this was demonstrated by an Italian research from the Federico II University of Naples for which numerous revisions of previous studies were analysed, according to which dairy products are rich in nutrients that can positively influence glucose metabolism.

 Dairy-free diet: what are the risks